-“During a stroke, the brain loses seven million neurons a minute.
-When brain cells die, permanent damage can occur, so there is no time to lose in seeking medical treatment,” says stroke neurologist Panayiotis Mitsias, M.D.
+“During a stroke, the brain can lose anywhere from two to seven million neurons a minute.
+When brain cells die, permanent damage can occur, so there is no time to lose in seeking medical treatment,” says Christopher Lewandowski, M.D., an emergency medicine doctor at Henry Ford Health.
 “At the first sign of a stroke, call 911.”

 According to the American Heart Association, stroke is the fifth leading cause of death in the U.S. Each year, nearly 800,000 people experience a new or recurrent stroke.
 On average, someone suffers a stroke every 40 seconds and someone dies of a stroke every four minutes.
 Stroke is a leading cause of long-term disability in the United States.

 The risk of having a stroke increases with age.
 In fact, the risk of having a stroke more than doubles each decade after the age of 55.
 However, according to the Centers for Disease Control and Prevention (CDC), strokes can and do occur at any age.
 Just over 30% of strokes occur in people under the age of 65, according to the CDC’s latest data.

 Family history and lifestyle and health factors also affect risk for stroke, including high blood pressure, high cholesterol, smoking, obesity and diabetes.
 A prior stroke or heart attack also puts you at a much higher risk for having a second stroke.

 Signs of a StrokeWhen someone may be having a stroke, remember the symptoms and be FAST:

 - Time to call 911

 Why Timing Is So Critical After a Stroke